zhihuilong/IQ/README.md

 ## Pull Request

-Just edit the JSON files according to the template below:
+Welcome to pull request.
+What you need do is just editing the JSON files according to the template below:

 ```
 [